-A highlight of any visit to the West of Ireland is the Living Past Experience at Craggaunowen, which is off the beaten track and will give you a real sense of stepping back in time.
-The many paths of Craggaunowen have something of interest to adults and children alike.
-Explore the grounds and you may even meet some Bronze Age animals, our wild boar and soay sheep!
+A highlight of any visit to the West of Ireland is the Living Past Experience at Craggaunowen, which is off the beaten track but will give you a real sense of stepping back in history.
+At Craggaunowen you will find

 Don’t miss: The annual Lughnasa Festival held in August, in honour of the Celtic God Lugh of the Tuatha de Danann, God of arts and crafts, which marks the start of the harvest season.